-No. Area Regulation Discretion Policy Summary Explanation 15 Compensation for loss of Employment Regulation 6, Compensation Regulations 2006 Whether to pay compensation to a person whose employment ceases by reason of redundancy in the interests of the efficient exercise of the employing authority's functions Note: Compensation may not be paid under this Regulation if: a person's period of membership of the Pension Scheme has been increased under Regulations 2007 (see above); or a person has been awarded an additional pension under Regulations 2007 see above).
+No. Area Regulation Discretion Policy Summary Explanation 15 Compensation for loss of Employment Regulation 6, Compensation Regulations 2006 Whether to pay compensation to a person whose employment ceases by reason of redundancy in the interests of the efficient exercise of the employing authority's functions Note: Compensation may not be paid under this Regulation if: a person's period of membership of the Pension Scheme has been increased under Regulation 12 of the Benefits Regulations 2007 (see above); or a person has been awarded an additional pension under Regulation 13 of the Benefits Regulations 2007 see above).
 In all cases the amount of compensation paid under this Regulation may not exceed 104 weeks' pay less any redundancy payment payable.
 In all cases the decision to pay compensation under this Regulation must be made no later than 6 months after the date of termination of the person's employment.
 The PCC may award compensation for loss of employment in exceptional circumstances and each case will be considered on its merits.
 See the Redundancy and Redeployment Procedure.
 The employing authority can make an award of up to 104 week's pay (less any redundancy payment payable).